Newry: Police investigation after man and woman found dead

 There are no further details at this time, police added.

+It remained open as people slowed to pass, shocked at the news.

+The forensic teams have left, but a police cordon remains in place around the property.

-SDLP councillor Declan McAteer told BBC Radio Ulster's Evening Extra programme he understood "an elderly couple had been discovered in their own dwelling".
+SDLP councillor Declan McAteer told BBC News NI he understood "an elderly couple had been discovered in their own dwelling".

-"I have spoken to some members of the local community who I must say are saddened and totally shocked and bewildered about the situation," he added.
+"I have spoken to some members of the local community who I must say are saddened and totally shocked and bewildered about the situation," he said.

+"Whatever happened, people are quite distraught that this happened close by in this local community here."